 Brown rice is more nutritious than its refined counterparts (white rice) but both are gluten-free; however, be sure to purchase varieties that are third-party certified gluten-free if you want to be on the safe side.

-This grain-like seed can be used in place of brown rice for added protein and fiber; it provides all nine essential amino acids making it an excellent addition to almost any meal plan (10).
+This grain-like seed can be used in place of rice for added protein and fiber; it provides all nine essential amino acids making it an excellent addition to almost any meal plan (10).

 Although it’s not as popular as some other types of grains on this list, teff is a healthy and nutritious ingredient that can be used in breads and cakes or even to make your own pasta.
 It’s also high in vitamins and minerals so you know that what you’re eating is truly beneficial for your overall well-being.

 Healthy proteins are essential for those who’ve decided to eat gluten-free; fortunately choosing the right kinds won’t leave you feeling deprived!
-From beef and pork to poultry and seafood there are plenty of clean sources from which to choose.
+From beef and pork to poultry and seafood there are plenty of sources from which to choose.

 Fruits And Vegetables